 These instructions are what is used to initialize the computer at startup.
-They perform the necessary checks to ensure the hardware attached is working properly.
+They perform the necessary checks to ensure the hardware attached is working correctly.

-So essentially, BIOS is the first operating system that computer loads up.
+So, BIOS is the first operating system that a computer loads up.
 It is the building block of computer software.

-Simply put, without a BIOS ROM chip, your PC will not work making the term “motherboard” highly appropriate once again.
+But, without a BIOS ROM chip, your PC will not work, making the term “motherboard” highly appropriate again.

 4. It is Viewed as the Center of Life for the Computer

-If we take the computer and anthropomorphize its components, all the parts that are connected to the motherboard can be seen as members of the same household.
+If we take the computer and anthropomorphize its components, all the parts connected to the motherboard can be seen as members of the same household.

-Nothing in the computer will work without the motherboard as it takes charge of connecting all the components, ensuring they are well fed with power, taking care of making the conditions right for working, and also holding the components together.
+Nothing in the computer will work without the motherboard as it connects all the components, ensures they are well-fed with power, make the conditions right for working, and holds the pieces together.

 5. It is the Largest and the Most Important Board in the PC

-Mother ship, for instance, is a term used to defined capital and the most important ships in a navy often in the lead role.
+The Mothership, for instance, is a term used to define capital and the most important ships in a navy, often in the lead role.

-Hence, following the same idea, the term “mother” board not only appropriately reflects the fact that is the largest board on a PC, but it is also the most important.
+Hence, following the same idea, the term “mother” board appropriately reflects that it is the largest PC and the most important.

 In The End, There is No Particular Reason for The Name